-Knowledge of softwares required for logistics engineering work.

-Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors.

-Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.
+- Knowledge of softwares required for logistics engineering work. - c) attitude: - Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors. - d) autonomy and responsibility: - Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.

-Successful delivery of the two home assignments is required to complete the subject.
+Successful delivery of the two home assignments and a test accomplishment is required to complete the subject.
 The two home assignments (50-50%) are included in the final grade.

 Both homeworks can be replaced once by the specified deadline.
+The test can be replaced twice.